 - 1/4 teaspoon vanilla extract (optional)

 - Pour into 2 mugs.
 Serve hot, or cold over ice.

 Thank you for supporting this site with purchases made through links in this article.
-In a blender, combine organic fair-trade coffee, coconut milk (or non-dairy milk of choice), coconut oil, infused honey (or infused coconut oil).
+Join the Cannabis Book Club In a blender, combine organic fair-trade coffee, coconut milk (or non-dairy milk of choice), coconut oil, infused honey (or infused coconut oil).
 Optionally, add vanilla extract and cinnamon.
 Pour into 2 mugs.
 Serve hot, or cold over ice.